 How do I donate objects, images, or documents to the Chicago History Museum?

 Due to the volume of offers the Chicago History Museum receives, we cannot accept donated objects, images, or documents unless you first submit a completed donation form for review.
-If you have material that you believe would add to the Chicago History Museum’s collection, please use the Online Collection Donation Form on this website to transmit a description of your proposed donation.
-If you are unable to complete the online form, please call the Chicago History Museum receptionist at 312-642-4600 and request that a copy of the donation form be mailed to you.
-Please try to include a photograph and measurements of the objects, images, or documents with your form.
-You may mail back your completed form to the address below or send it via fax.
+If you have material that you believe would add to the Chicago History Museum’s collection, please use the Online Collection Donation Form.
+Please try to be as detailed as possible and include a photograph and measurements of the objects, images, or documents.

 Can I mail or drop off a donation?